Jeff Barnes: Professional career

 Barnes had an outstanding rookie year with the Raiders, becoming a special teams superstar who was recognized for his rough and reckless play.
 He also saw action at linebacker for the Raiders in 1977.
 He was honored on the cover of Fremont-based Community Sport Magazine in December of that year.
 Barnes continued to contribute to the Raiders success in 1978, playing all 16 games.

 The 1978 season would be the last for head coach John Madden.
 But Barnes remained with the Raiders, playing for a new head coach and former Raider starting quarterback (1960-1966), Tom Flores.
 The Raiders, under Flores, won two Super Bowl Championships - the first in 1981 as Oakland Raiders and the second in Los Angeles.

 Barnes enjoyed 10 seasons with the raiders: five as a member of the Oakland Raiders and five as the Los Angeles Raiders.
 He played a total of 157 games in his NFL career with the Raiders.
 He intercepted 5 passes and had 6.5 sacks.
 However, nothing tops the two Super Bowl Championships that Barnes won as a member of the Raiders.

-Jeff Barnes will be remembered as one of the greatest and toughest defensive players in the history of Hayward High, Chabot College and University of California at Berkeley.
-His fans will never forget his tough, full-tilt, let it all hang out style of play.
-Barnes will be remembered as a winner at every level of football competition.

 Scott Duncan Award

 The Scott Duncan Award was established in 1974 by the California coaching staff in memory of running back Scott Duncan, who was killed in an auto accident in the summer of 1974.
 The award is awarded to the most valuable special teams junior.
-Barnes received this award in 1975 from University of California at Berkeley.
+Barnes received this award in 1975 from UC Berkeley.